NITHES2003/Solidity-Token/README.md

    to the amount that is supposed to be burned.

 # Description
-The above project is a simple token contract written in Solidity, a programming language used for creating smart contracts on the Ethereum blockchain.
+This project is a simple token contract written in Solidity, a programming language used for creating smart contracts on the Ethereum blockchain.
 The purpose of the contract is to provide a basic implementation for a token named "Meta" with the ability to mint (create) and burn (destroy) tokens.

 The mint function allows the contract owner to create new tokens and assign them to a specific address.
 This function is useful in scenarios where new tokens need to be created, such as in an initial coin offering (ICO) or to reward users for certain actions.